I’m often asked how to use LinkedIn to promote multiple businesses or activities at the same time.

 It’s a tough one because, as I say in Content DNA, it’s best to be known for only ONE thing.

-My best advice is to find the intersection of what work really stimulates you and what pays the bills.
+Whatever you decide, it’s important to find the intersection of what work really stimulates you and what pays the bills.
 Make whatever that is the primary focus of your LinkedIn efforts.

 For the rest of this article, I’ll assume that you have one primary business and a secondary business or activity that you’re trying to promote.